 The recent Apple advert plays on the notion that our phones hold a lot of data about us, even seemingly irrelevant information like your heart rate.
 ‘Privacy.
 That’s iPhone’.
 The fact that Apple are using privacy asan emotive subject to promote their product as opposed to its flashy new camera shows the importance that we put on keeping our data safe.

 It’s hard to know what data about you is out there and it’s increasingly important to know it’s in safe hands.
-Here at OpenMoney, keeping your data safe and secure is our priority.
-Here’s the steps we take to make sure your data and investments are safe with us.
+Here's everything you need to know about how we protect you.

 Our websites have SSL certificates.
 Like many, I didn’t know what that meant apart from the website has a green padlock in the URL bar – for most of us, this visual cue is enough.
 But what does it actually mean?

 SSL stands for ‘Secure Socket Layer’.
 An SSL is a small data file that establishes a secure connection between the browser and the website.
 Any communication or data passed is encrypted.

 Still sound confusing?
 Encryption looks something like this…